carpentries/instructor-training/episodes/02-practice.md

 To be effective, instructors need feedback on their learners' progress, and insight into their learners' mental models.
-This is usually done through two kinds of assessment:

-*   *Summative assessment* is used to tell whether the desired learning took place and whether the learner is ready to move on.
-    Learners either "pass" or "fail" a summative assessment.
-    One example is a driving exam,
-    which tells the rest of society whether someone can safely be allowed on the road.
+This feedback comes through formative assessments.

 *   *Formative assessment* takes place during teaching and learning.
-    Its main purpose is to guide by telling both the instructor and the learner what to focus on.
+    Its main purpose is to provide guidance to the instructor and the learner about what to focus on.
     Learners don't "pass" or "fail" formative assessments.
     For example,
     a music teacher might ask a student to play a scale very slowly in order to see whether she is breathing correctly, and if she is not,
     what she should change.
-    Its second purpose is to prepare learners for summative assessments: no one should ever encounter a question on an exam for which the teaching did not prepare them.
+*   In contrast, *summative assessment* is used to judge whether a learner has reached an acceptable level of competence.
+    Learners either "pass" or "fail" a summative assessment.
+    One example is a driving exam,
+    which tells the rest of society whether someone can safely be allowed on the road.
+Most assessment done in university courses is summative, and is used to assign course grades.

 Formative assessments provide feedback to both instructors and learners about learners' level of understanding of the material.
 For learners, this feedback can help focus their study efforts.
 For instructors, it allows them to refocus